bright/new-www/_posts/2018-02-23-navigation-in-react-native.md

 ![image](/images/navigation-in-react-native/navigation-2.jpeg)

-If you are aiming only iOS, you may consider using a build-in [NavigatorIOS](https://facebook.github.io/react-native/docs/navigation.html#navigatorios) which is a wrapper around the native [`UINavigationController`](https://developer.apple.com/documentation/uikit/uinavigationcontroller) component.
-However, if plan to target any other platform in the future, you should consider using any other solution from the beginning.
+If you are aiming for iOS only, you may consider using a build-in [NavigatorIOS](https://facebook.github.io/react-native/docs/navigation.html#navigatorios) which is a wrapper around the native [`UINavigationController`](https://developer.apple.com/documentation/uikit/uinavigationcontroller) component.
+However, if you plan to target any other platform in the future, you should consider using any other solution from the beginning.

-Another alternative is [Native Navigation](http://airbnb.io/native-navigation), which is a project developed by Airbnb, one of most-mentioned React Native adaptors.
+Another alternative is [Native Navigation](http://airbnb.io/native-navigation), which is a project developed by Airbnb, one of the most-mentioned React Native adaptors.
 Native Navigation is currently in beta state and its authors discourage production usage of this library until it reaches a stable version, you can follow the roadmap to 1.0 [here](http://airbnb.io/native-navigation/docs/roadmap.html).
 The biggest challenge facing the Aribnb while decoupling this library from their internal navigation infrastructure is to accomplish the high level of extensibility, which requires them a lot of code refactoring and testing.
 This package doesn't have deep linking support yet and the documentation is incomplete so you should consider using any other library in a serious project.

 ## My weapon of choice

-Personally, I find the possibility to use 100% platform native navigation in the React Native apps **the most valuable**, which is a reason why I chose [React Native Navigation](https://github.com/wix/react-native-navigation).
+Personally, I find the possibility of using 100% platform native navigation in the React Native apps **the most valuable**, which is a reason why I choose [React Native Navigation](https://github.com/wix/react-native-navigation).
 Although I gave [React Navigation](https://github.com/react-navigation/react-navigation) a shot, I missed `UIViewController`s methods like `viewWillDisappear(_:)` or `viewDidAppear(_:)` and the truly native felling when navigating between screens.
 However, if you prefer a pure JavaScript library and you are not so bound to the native platform feeling, you have at least two alternatives to try out.

-Regardless of which option you choose, you need to be aware that they are only 3rd party libraries and they might not work in your scenario or they may contain bugs.
-We had to fork and change React Native Navigation three times to avoid some problems and even though these are already resolved in the main repository, you might encounter something new.
+Regardless of which option you choose, you need to be aware of the fact that those are only 3rd party libraries and they might not work in your scenario or they may contain bugs.
+We had to fork and change React Native Navigation three times to avoid some problems and even though they have been already resolved in the main repository, you might encounter something new.